EDUCBA

 Introduction to Add Google Analytics to WordPress

-In this article, we’ll learn how to add Google Analytics to WordPress.
+The following article provides an outline for Add Google Analytics to WordPress.
 WordPress is a content management system that is based on PHP (server-side scripting language) and MySQL (database server) platform.
 It offers plugins and architecture for the website inside the WordPress theme.
 These two languages are easy to learn.
 WordPress will provide some plans for a website with some advanced features.

 Google Analytics is the web analytics tool offered by Google to see the traffic to the website and provides positive or negative information about the website.
 It will provide users to watch how websites attracting or performing.
 This tool is free to use.
 Users should have created an account on the Google analytics platform or need to create an account on the google analytics platform to use this tool.